-Where the application claims the priority of one or more previous applications registered in WIPO DAS, the applicant must provide the relevant details, namely, the file number, filing date and country of the previous application together with the WIPO DAS access code in the pertinent fields in the application form in order for the Office to access and download those priority documents, as Office of Second Filing.
+Where the application claims the priority of one or more previous applications registered in WIPO DAS, the applicant must provide the relevant details, namely, the file number, filing date and country of the previous application together with the WIPO DAS access code in the pertinent fields in the application form or within 3 months of either the filing date or the priority claim, as the case may be, in order for the Office to access and download those priority documents, as Office of Second Filing.

-Where the application claims the priority of one or more previous applications that are not available in WIPO DAS by providing relevant details but without submitting a copy thereof, or claims priority from an exhibition without submitting a certificate thereof, the applicant may still submit a copy within 3 months of the filing date (Articles 42 and 44 CDR; Articles 8(1) and 9(1) CDIR; see paragraph 6.2.1.1 below).
+Where the application claims the priority of one or more previous applications that are not available in WIPO DAS by providing relevant details but without submitting a copy thereof, or claims priority from an exhibition without submitting a certificate thereof, the applicant may still submit a copy of the previous application within 3 months of the filing date (Articles 42 and 44 CDR; Articles 8(1) and 9(1) CDIR; see paragraph 6.2.1.1 below).